 Please Note: When renewing, all applicants MUST submit a completed Health Care Professional Verification Form and Registered Patient Application.

 A patient applying for a registry identification card with the VMR is not required to have a registered caregiver.
-For additional information related to registered caregivers or registering as a caregiver please refer to the Caregiver Information section.

 Please Note: A registered patient who is under 18 years of age may have two registered caregivers.